 - ¼ teaspoon kosher salt

-6. Make the Meringue: Place the egg whites, 1 teaspoon lemon juice, cream of tartar, and salt into a large bowl, preferably the bowl of a standing mixer, and beat with an electric mixture on medium speed until foamy.
+- Make the Meringue: Place the egg whites, 1 teaspoon lemon juice, cream of tartar, and salt into a large bowl, preferably the bowl of a standing mixer, and beat with an electric mixture on medium speed until soft peaks form.
 Gradually sprinkle in the 1/2 cup sugar beating all the while until incorporated, and beat just until stiff glossy peaks form.
 Do not overbeat.